 Regular expenses are the current ongoing costs of your business, including operational costs like rent, utilities and payroll.
 Regular expenses relate to standard business activities that occur each year, such as conference attendance, advertising and marketing spend, or the office Christmas party.
 A full list of regular expenses will make it easier to distinguish essential expenses from expenses that can be reduced or eliminated if needed.

 Expected future expenses are known future costs, such as tax rate increases, increased minimum wage or maintenance needs.
-Generally, budget should also be allocated for unexpected future expenses such as storm damage.
-Planning for future expenses will help you ensure your business is financially prepared via budget reduction, increases in sales or financial assistance.
+Generally, budget should also be allocated for unexpected future expenses, such as damage to your business caused by fire, flood or other unexpected disasters.
+Planning for future expenses ensures your business is financially prepared via budget reduction, increases in sales or financial assistance.

-Associated expenses are the estimated costs of various initiatives, such as the cost to acquire and train a new hire, open a new store, or expand delivery to a new territory.
-An accurate estimate of associated expenses will help you properly manage your growth and keep you from exceeding your cost capabilities.
-As with expected future expenses, understanding how much capital is required to accomplish various growth goals will help you make the right decision about financing options.
+Associated expenses are the estimated costs of various initiatives, such as the cost to acquire and train a new hire, open a new store or expand delivery to a new territory.
+An accurate estimate of associated expenses helps you properly manage growth and prevents your business from exceeding your cost capabilities.
+As with expected future expenses, understanding how much capital is required to accomplish various growth goals helps you make the right decision about financing options.

 3. Statement of financial position (assets and liabilities)

 Assets and liabilities are the foundation of your business's balance sheet and the primary determinants of your net worth.
-Tracking both will ensure you are maximizing your business's potential value.
+Tracking both ensures you are maximizing your business's potential value.
 Small businesses frequently undervalue their assets, such as machinery, property or inventory, and fail to properly account for outstanding bills.